 Keep up to date with the Adapt Northern Heritage project by following us on Twitter and Facebook or sign-up to our newsletter.

 As the project draws to a close in May 2020, we’ll be hosting a concluding international conference from Tuesday 5 to Friday 7 May 2020 in Edinburgh.
-To submit a paper for the conference visit our website or our submission platform.
+Find out more about the conference and buy a ticket now.